SGIANNINIGARCIA/blueRoute/README.md

 - [ ] Implement delivered message

 ### Done:
+- [x] Implement a lastUpdated value in AdjecencyList we can compare to decide whether a value in our current adjacency list is the most up to date
+- [x] Implement 3rd degree connections exchange (working on it)
+    - [x] Rewrite updateList to account for 3rd degree connections
 - [x] Implement Adjacency list exchange through handshake
 - [x] Merge Vertex struct and device struct
 - [x] Implement a pinging mechanism to determine if device is still in range